SeyonDemirogluDev/simple_collectible/README.md

 # Monkey
-** Monkey is an ERC721, which is mintable, pausable, ownable and burnable.
-Mint now and free m-mo-monkeys!🍌🙈
+**Monkey is an ERC721, which is mintable, pausable, ownable and burnable.
+Mint now and free monke!🍌🙈**

 ```
 mint()